Escalade Completes Acquisition of the Assets of the Brunswick Billiards® Business from Life Fitness, LLC

 EVANSVILLE, Ind., Jan.
-21, 2022 (GLOBE NEWSWIRE) -- Escalade, Inc. ( ESCA), a leader in sporting goods and indoor/outdoor recreation equipment, today announced that it has completed its acquisition of the assets of the Brunswick Billiards® business from Life Fitness, LLC, a portfolio company of KPS Capital Partners, LP.
+21, 2022 /PRNewswire/ -- Escalade, Inc. (NASDAQ: ESCA), a leader in sporting goods and indoor/outdoor recreation equipment, today announced that it has completed its acquisition of the assets of the Brunswick Billiards® business from Life Fitness, LLC, a portfolio company of KPS Capital Partners, LP.

 The acquisition of Brunswick Billiards® enables Escalade to further expand its product offering and connection with consumers within the billiards and indoor recreation markets.